londailey6937/QuillPilot-Web/docs/REFERENCE_LIBRARY.md

 - Very short or very long paragraphs
 - Lack of review/summary sections

-**Q: Why is my dual coding score low?**
+**Q: Why is my sensory detail score low?**
 A: Common causes:

-- No images, diagrams, or visual elements
+- Telling emotions instead of showing reactions
-- Text-heavy descriptions of visual concepts
+- Lack of sensory details (sight, sound, smell, touch, taste)
-- Processes described without flowcharts
+- Character traits stated rather than demonstrated
-- Data presented without graphs
+- Summarizing events instead of dramatizing scenes

 **Q: Can I disagree with a recommendation?**
 A: Yes!
 The analyzer uses heuristics that may not fit your pedagogical approach.
 Use professional judgment.